 Any tips for me when that happens, fellow Big Easy fans?
 Next stop, back to Florida!

-This post was written by me and brought to you by the New Orleans Convention and Visitors Bureau.
+This post was written by me and brought to you by New Orleans & Company.
 As usual, I maintain full editorial control and as always all thoughts, opinions, and references to vodka shots suggestions are my own.